How to grow giant Achatina at home. How to care for snails at home

 • you can give her an additional boiled egg;

-• soaked dog and cat food (such additives are used once a week, not more often);
+• soaked food for dogs and cats (such additives are used once a week, not more often);

-• dry mix should consist of oatmeal, dry granular food for rodents, dry food in the form of flakes for fish, dry skimmed milk, wheat bran;
+• the dry mixture should consist of oatmeal, dry granulated food for rodents, dry food in the form of fish flakes, dry skim milk, wheat bran;

-• sometimes they eat baby biscuits and baby rice porridge.
+• sometimes they eat baby cookies and baby rice porridge.

-All food must be fresh - without rot and mold, they must be thoroughly washed.
-Given the fact that fruits and vegetables are often sprayed with snail repellant during cultivation, it is best to peel them before serving them to your pet.
+All feed must be fresh - free from rot and mold, and must be thoroughly washed.
+Given the fact that fruits and vegetables are often sprayed with anti-snail agents when grown, it is best to peel them before serving them to your pet.

-For ease of cleaning the terrarium, it is better to put food in a bowl.
+To make cleaning the terrarium easier, it is better to put food in a bowl.
 Some people also give their pets a cup of water.

-They need a continuous supply of calcium, special preparations can be purchased at pet stores.
-You can give the so-called calcium phosphate, fodder chalk - sprinkle everything that we feed pets with this powder.
+They need a continuous supply of calcium; special preparations can be purchased at pet stores.
+You can give the so-called calcium phosphate, food chalk - everything we feed our pets with, sprinkle with this powder.

-The lack of minerals causes characteristic behavior in snails associated with scraping and eating the upper layer of the shells of other animals.
-Subsequently, such a broken and weakened part may burst, and as a result, pathogenic microorganisms may penetrate through the cracks or internal organs protrude.
-In adults that lay eggs, the demand for minerals is even greater.
+A lack of minerals causes snails to exhibit a characteristic behavior that involves scraping and eating the top layer of shells from other animals.
+Subsequently, such a damaged and weakened part may burst, and as a result, pathogenic microorganisms can penetrate through the cracks or internal organs may protrude.
+Adults that lay eggs have an even greater demand for minerals.

 • lettuce, spinach;